mcarter960/casperblue/README.md

-# Casper
+# Casper Blue

+Casper is the default theme for [Ghost](http://github.com/tryghost/ghost/).
+I did not care for the Default Dark Grey Color scheme, so I changed the SCREEN.CSS and GLOBAL.CSS files to a Dark Blue Color scheme.

-The default theme for [Ghost](http://github.com/tryghost/ghost/).
-This is the latest development version of Casper!
-If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.
+If you're just looking to download the latest release of Ghost with the default Casper Theme, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.

 &nbsp;